1. Growth funds

 a.
 Potential for high returns

-This fund attracts a lot of investors due to its its capital-appreciation potential.
-Professional money managers spend a considerable amount of effort in identifying and picking out these stocks.
+This fund attracts a lot of investors due to its potential for capital appreciation.
+Professional fund managers spend a considerable amount of effort in identifying and picking out these stocks.

 b.
 Risk factors